 In November of 2000, Ennis decided to make this hobby of restoring cars his new business endeavor.
-We hired Jerry Erickson as our lead upholsterer.
-Jerry had done upholstery work for Ennis throughout the years, and we knew how skilled he was and how much care he put into projects.
+We hired Jerry Erickson as the lead upholsterer.
+Jerry had done upholstery work for Ennis throughout the years, and he knew how skilled he was and how much care he put into projects.
 At the same time, we also hired Aaron Mosterd to help with body work and painting.
 As we attempted to do complete restorations at the fire station, we discovered that body work and painting were not allowed within the city limits at our location.
 At that point, we decided to invest in a facility where we would be able to perform all functions of cars restoration, and 27096 Kerslake Place became our home for the body shop (located just off the Tea exit).

 With our small team and new location, our business continued to grow and we needed even more space.
 We proceeded to build a brand new body shop on the Tea property in 2009, capable of handling all the complex and full restoration jobs that come our way.
 We are quite proud of our new facility, and visitors are always welcome!
 There is no better way to prove what we say, then by coming by and seeing our work in progress.
 After 30 wonderful years at the firestation, we decided to create convenient location at our body shop & moved our upholstery shop to our body shop in Tea.
 Now, we are a full service, one stop shop on Kerslake Place!